VicoVee/vicovee/README.md

-### All About Me 💟
+# All About Me 💟
-Full-Time Student at Temple University
- Information Science & Technology Major
+## Temple University 🦉: Full-Time Information Science & Technology Major
+### Beginner coder 💻
-Beginner coder: Familar with Java, HTML, CSS
+> Familar with Java, HTML, CSS

+**Currently Learning 📚**
-Currently Learning: Java [Data Structures], Oracle SQL & Database Creation
+> Java [Data Structures], Oracle SQL & Database Creation

-### 2024 GOALS
+## 2024 GOALS
-I
+- Learn how to use Github
+- Create my first project
+- Build a personal website
 <!--
 **VicoVee/vicovee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.